 This book covers the College of Engineering from its conceptual stages, to its actual formation as Mechanic Arts at the Kansas State Agriculture College in 1863, through 100 years.
 Structured around the leadership of the deans who oversaw the growth of the curriculum, programs of study and physical structure of the college through 1962, Legacy provides a unique and detailed chronicle of the development of engineering education at K-State.

 A longstanding community service project of Tau Beta Pi is the upkeep and cleaning of K-Hill.
 Each fall since 1974, members have spent time clearing brush, picking up trash and whitewashing the iconic concrete “K” and “S” letters south of Manhattan on the west side of Highway 177.
 Construction of the “K” dates back to the 1920s when students at the then-named Kansas State Agricultural College, or KSAC, wanted to erect a letter "K" on Mount Prospect — later known as KS Hill, and today as K-Hill.

-The Engineering Experiment Station was established for the purpose of carrying on tests and research work of engineering and manufacturing value to the state of Kansas, and of collecting, preparing, and presenting technical information in a form readily available for the use of the various industries within the state.
+The Engineering Experiment Station was established for the purpose of carrying on tests and research work of engineering and manufacturing value to the state of Kansas, as well as collecting, preparing and presenting technical information in a form readily available for use by various industries within the state.